rezaramadhanirianto/rezaramadhanirianto/README.md

 #### Hi, I'm Reza Ramadhan Irianto 👋

 I'm a Mobile Developer.
-I have experienced with Android App Development using Kotlin/Java, Architecture Pattern, Flutter using BLoC, IOS Swiftui using MVVM Architecture and VIPER Achitecture. <br/>
+I have experienced with Android App Development using Kotlin/Java and Architecture Pattern like MVVM, Flutter using Business Logic Component(BLoc), IOS Swiftui using MVVM Architecture and VIPER Achitecture. <br/>
 Experience :

 - I’m currently working on PT.99 Media as Mobile Developer.